Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 Subsequently I've purposely avoided the historical "shield" terminology because it overlaps with a more _recent_ fastly feature also called [Shielding](https://docs.fastly.com/guides/performance-tuning/shielding) (hence Fastly changed the historical process to "clustering", so as to not confuse the now two distinct concepts).

 The following diagram visualizes the approach for how a request inside of a POP will reach a specific cache node (i.e. "clustering", this doesn't cover how "[shielding](https://docs.fastly.com/guides/performance-tuning/)" works, which effectively is a _nested_ clustering process)...

+> Note: here is a great [Fastly Fiddle](https://fiddle.fastlydemo.net/fiddle/72e0d619) that demonstrates the clustering/shielding flow.
+If that fiddle no longer exists by the time you read this then I've made a copy of it in a [gist](https://gist.github.com/Integralist/c08b1ab3e9dd508b1ccc5fe768d1a9b0).

 <a href="../../images/fastly-pop.png">
     <img src="../../images/fastly-pop.png">